Glaucoma Treatment NYC by Marc Bystock L.Ac.

 What Causes Glaucoma?

 Glaucoma may have a strong genetic component.
 Medical researchers suggest that mitochondrial damage may be associated with glaucoma.
-Mitochondrial complex-one defects are linked to trabecular filter cell damage.
+Mitochondrial complex I defects are linked to trabecular filter cell damage.
 Blood vessel damage from either high blood pressure or low blood pressure may be a contributing factor.
 Another associative cause may be diabetes.
-Inflammation is the common thread connecting both of them.
+Inflammation is the common thread connecting the two.

-Low tension glaucoma is generally a condition of poor blood circulation, insufficient oxygen, inflammation, and a lack of nutrients being delivered to the optic nerve.
+Low-tension glaucoma is generally a condition of poor blood circulation, insufficient oxygen, inflammation, and inadequate nutrient delivery to the optic nerve.
 This is what causes so much damage to the eye tissue.

 What Are the Symptoms of Glaucoma?

-Open-angle glaucoma lacks any warning signs in the early phases of development.
+Open-angle glaucoma lacks warning signs in its early stages.
 With further degeneration, blind spots may appear in the peripheral vision.
 This is the reason glaucoma is called the “Thief of all eye disorders.”
 For closed-angle glaucoma, there may be no symptoms before the disease progresses.
 Once an attack occurs, symptoms may include the following:

 • Severe bloodshot eyes